-olume: Page:
+Page:

-(IDEA), 20 U.S.C. § 1400, et. seq. for learning disability.
+is eligible for special education services pursuant to the Individuals with Disabilities Act (IDEA), 20 U.S.C. § 1400, et. seq. for learning disability.
 (Testimony of Susan Christiansen, transcript, p.
 23).

-The first interim Individual Education Plan (IEP) meeting for a occurred on March 13, 2003, t resulting in an interim IEP plan that provided special education services in a small group for all subject categories except connections, which was provided in a generalized setting.
+The first interim Individual Education Plan (IEP) meeting for coccurred on March 13, 2003, to resulting in an interim IEP plan that provided special education services in a small group for all subject categories except connections, which was provided in a generalized setting.
 Modifications included small group instructions, peer assistance, assistance with teacher and paraprofessional response, and reading instructions to students.
 (Testimony of Susan Christiansen, Respondent Exhibit R-5).

-During the IEP meeting on March 13, 2003, ""'s mother expressed concern about bad language at that that the heard in connections classes that upset her. ""'s mother indicated that she thought another placement might be appropriate or possibly home instruction.
-On March 14, 2003, the day after the IEP meeting, "'s mother repeated these concerns by calling Ms. Christensen and leaving a message reiterating her concern and conclusion that "was not the right placement.
+During the IEP meeting on March 13, 2003, which is mother expressed concern about bad language at that the heard in connections classes that upset her.
+Which is mother indicated that she thought another placement might be appropriate or possibly home instruction.
+On March 14, 2003, the day after the IEP meeting, which is mother repeated these concerns by calling Ms. Christensen and leaving a message reiterating her concern and conclusion that was not the right placement.
 Ms. Christensen was out of the office on March 14, 2003, and called her back the following Monday morning (March 17, 2003).
-Since Ms. Christiansen had learned that had not attended school on March 14, 2003, she urged "'s mother to bring "to school in order that she could complete CRCT, criteria and referencing testing, that would assist Respondent in determining more information about "s functioning.
+Since Ms. Christiansen had learned that had not attended school on March 14, 2003, she urged which is mother to bring to school in order that she could complete CRCT, criteria and referencing testing, that would assist Respondent in determining more information about which is functioning.
 She also scheduled a subsequent IEP meeting for March 24th.
-The next day, "s mother sent "to school for the testing; however she immediately took her out of school following each day of testing and then did not bring her to school at all for the week after testing prior to the second IEP meeting.
+The next day, which is mother sent who to school for the testing; however she immediately took her out of school following each day of testing and then did not bring her to school at all for the week after testing prior to the second IEP meeting.
 (Testimony of Susan Christiansen, transcript, p.
 36-38).

-At the second IEP meeting, s mother and grandmother repeated the same objections about bad language and the program at Modifications to the IEP included a career connections class rather than a physical education class, a peer buddy system, one-on one instructions to allow to clearly know classroom expectations, and allowance of the use of a calculator in math.
+At the second IEP meeting, so wis mother and grandmother repeated the same objections about bad language and the program at so Modifications to the IEP included a career connections class rather than a physical education class, a peer buddy system, one-on one instructions to allow to clearly know classroom expectations, and allowance of the use of a calculator in math.
 (Testimony of Susan Christensen, transcript pp. 38 through 41).